SQL Joins

 SQL Joins#

 So far, we’ve just looked at the data one at a time, exploring a state’s workplace area characteristics, residence area characteristics, origin-destination pair information, or descriptions of each census block.
 What if we wanted to look at the jobs dataset within the context of the county they were in?
 We have get information about jobs from the WAC, RAC, or OD tables, but we also have to use the geography crosswalk table, containing information about the census blocks such as county and zip codes.
 We’d need to somehow combine the information from these two datasets together.
-We do that using JOINs.
+We do that using JOIN

 Motivating Question#